 The most enlightening moments have come from speaking to people in different communities, not just the Sikh community.

-My R.E.D January journey wasn’t smooth sailing by any standard.
+My RED January journey wasn’t smooth sailing by any standard.
 Some days I didn’t want to run, on others I couldn’t wait to get out and run on my own or with my friends.
-I’ve had a lot of support both in person and on social media, not only about the Run Every Day challenge but about feeling comfortable talking about mental health problems.
+I’ve had a lot of support both in person and on social media, not only about exercising every day but about feeling comfortable talking about mental health problems.
 I even continued the Run Every Day challenge into February, spurred on by support from my community, and hope to continue to raise funds for such a worthy cause.